calabozo/calabozo.github.com/statistics/tests.md

 * Expected categories count:  When this assumption is not met, [Yates's correction](https://en.wikipedia.org/wiki/Yates%27s_correction_for_continuity) is applied.
 * Independence: chi-squared cannot be used to test correlated data (like matched pairs or panel data).
 In those cases you should use [McNemar's test](https://en.wikipedia.org/wiki/McNemar%27s_test)

+### One variable

+In this case, the observations consists of values from a single independent variable (eg: a rolling dice).
 The value of the test-statistic is:
 \\[
 \chi^2 = \sum_{i=1}^{n} \frac{(O_i-E_i)^2}{E_i} = N \sum_{i=1}^{n} \frac{(O_i/N-p_i)^2}{p_i}